 To attract and retain talent, the Group offers an attractive and competitive remuneration package that includes medical insurance, retirement schemes, long service awards, training subsidies and paid leaves, among other benefits.
-Staff remuneration levels are determined with reference to individual performance and contributions in addition to market standards.
+Staff remuneration levels are determined with reference to individual performance and contributions in addition to other factors such as the Group's operating results, inflation, and market and economic situation.